 By now, you’re probably aware that Singapore is open to hosting foreign-owned corporations.
 But, get this — as a foreigner, your incorporation options are pretty limited.
 You can’t, for instance, set up a sole proprietorship in Singapore.

-That’s not such a bad thing though.
-At least ACRA allows you to fully register a Pte Ltd company as a shareholder and director.
-The only kicker is, your application should include a resident director.
+ACRA allows you to fully register a Pte Ltd company as a shareholder and director.
+The only requirement is that your application should include a local resident director.

 Incorporation and Statutory Requirements

 One of the best things about setting up a sole proprietorship is its simple incorporation process.
 It doesn’t take much to register one, as you won’t need legal documents like Memorandum and Articles of Association.
 ACRA only reviews basic credentials like personal details and residential addresses.

-Sadly, Pte Ltd corporations are not that lucky.
-You’ll be required to submit a lot more, including the company’s constitution, as well as the particulars of not only its shareholders and directors, but also the nominated company secretary and auditor.
+Pte Ltd corporations have considerably more requirements.
+You’ll be required to submit various documents, including the company’s constitution, as well as the particulars of not only its shareholders and directors, but also the nominated company secretary and auditor.

-Although that’s challenging enough, it doesn’t get any better.
 The post-incorporation procedures are equally cumbersome, as you’ll be required to file your annual returns, corporate taxes, AGM minutes, etc. The work can be done through a third-party firm who will assist in filing these documents to expedite the process, and to avoid legal repercussions on mishandled corporate documents.